inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Creates a new hasher.

-This instruction requires only one argument: the register to store the object in.
+This instruction requires four arguments:

+1. The register to store the hasher in.
+1. The register containing the prototype to use for the hasher.
+1. The register containing the first key for the random state, as an integer.
+1. The register containing the second key for the random state, as an integer.

 ### HasherWrite